"Amazingly good sound."

 If fret and bridge placement isn't exact, an instrument will play out of tune no matter what you do.

 Over time, string tension can cause wood to bow or warp.
 This is particularly likely to occur when cheaper soft woods are used.
-We use Nicaraguan mahogany for our banjo necks and dulcimer fretboards, and ash for our harp frames.
+We use Nicaraguan mahogany for our banjo necks and dulcimer fretboards, and maple for our harp frames.
 Treat them right and our instruments will last you a lifetime.

 To keep costs low and the building process simple, we make a few material substitutions that don't affect playability.
 For example, our dulcimers and harps have hollow soundboxes made of corrugated cardboard.
 Why cardboard?